 To better suit the different needs of our customers, we offer 2 different approaches to service.

-Complete Service to not only make the record player operational, reliable, safe and sounding great but also looking the best that it can. specialize in fixing and repair
+To not only make the record player operational, reliable, safe and sounding great but also looking the best that it can.
+Specialize in fixing and repair.

 Cost will vary from unit to unit.
 Please email for a price quote.